sageserpent-open/modest-proposal/README.md

 into a breeder reactor, so it's a limited, stop-gap form of recycling (it's down to those non-fissile isotopes of plutonium, Pu-240 and Pu-242 - again, don't ask, it's a long story).

-Other countries are also building and experimenting with their own new breeder reactors and Purex plants.
+Other countries are building and experimenting with their own new breeder reactors and Purex plants.

 ## The key idea ##